Last reviewed · 8 May 2026 · Independent UK SRS Reference

 FRC Interim Assurance Register

-Registration will be voluntary and profession-agnostic, covering both audit and non-audit professionals providing sustainability assurance.
+Registration will be voluntary and profession-agnostic, covering both audit and non-audit professionals providing sustainability assurance, with an initial focus on firms rather than sole practitioners.

 Private Companies Consultation